hadronized/kak-tree-sitter/doc/faces.md

 due to the nature of tree-sitter queries, it is possible that a specific query adds a capture group that is not known to us.
 In that case, it is suggested to open a PR to add it here / to the `rc` file.

-> However, please note that every one can in theory create any kind of capture group they want and thus, we will only
+> However, please note that everyone can in theory create any kind of capture group they want and thus, we will only
 > accept capture groups that make sense in terms of sharing and language support.
 We will not support a specific
 > capture group for a subset of users, but we will accept anything that makes sense for a specific language, even if the
 > capture group is only defined for that language.